PrecisionGazeMouse/PGMWebsite/content/manual.md

 ![Precision Gaze Mouse hardware](../images/Precision%20Gaze%20Mouse%20hardware.jpg)

 For head tracking my favorite option is [Enable Viacam (eViacam)](http://eviacam.crea-si.com/).
 It tracks your head position using a standard webcam.
-It's more accurate than the EyeX's own head tracking, likely because it tracks many points on your face.
+It's more accurate than the Tobii's own head tracking, likely because it tracks many points on your face.
 It also doesn't require you to wear an IR device.

 If you prefer infrared tracking, then TrackIR is really good.
 It tracks an infrared headset you clip to a hat or your headphones.
-It works best with contacts instead of glasses because the light from the EyeX can reflect off your glasses and distract it.
+It works best with contacts instead of glasses because the light from the Tobii Eye Tracker can reflect off your glasses and distract it.
 It's also possible to use the SmartNav which tracks a small reflective dot.

 You can use the the lower cost original EyeX, but you won’t be able to use head tracking in EyeX Only mode.
 Head tracking is included in version 4C of higher.
 The 4C is also compatible with more computers since it supports USB 2 and 3.